stuelten/pwgen/pwgen-java/README.md

 Calling `build.sh` on macOS creates both native apps and copies them into the project's root directory with the names `pwgen-macos` and `pwgen-linux`.

-# Source of wordlists

-The german wordlist was collected manually.

-https://github.com/bitcoin/bips/blob/master/bip-0039 contains french and english wordlists which can be read via `src/resources/wordlists-load.sh`.